Varvarin bridge bombing: Legal actions

 In 2003, families of the victims sued the German government in Germany.
 The claimants argued that Germany gave assistance to NATO air operations and claimed compensations.
 German courts dismissed the right of the families to seek compensations in Germany.
 First in the regional court of Bonn in 2003, then in the higher regional court of Cologne in 2005 and the Federal Court of Justice in 2006.
 The families filed a complaint to the Federal Constitutional Court in 2007 seeking to reverse previous court decisions.
 On 13 August 2013, Federal Constitutional Court dismissed the claims again, arguing that victims of military operations abroad did not have the right for individual compensations.

+Remembrance

+Every year on May 30, an official remembrance ceremony is held in Serbia.

+The "Sanja Milenković" Fund, established in memory of the youngest victim of the bombing, aimed to provide scholarships for talented students.
+The fund raised over 200,000 euros and awarded 44 scholarships, but it became inactive due to financial issues, including the bankruptcy of Beogradska Banka.